lyteword/kjv/luke/chapter-24.md

 <sup>35</sup> And they told what things *were done* in the way, and how he was known of them in breaking of bread.

-<sup>36</sup> ¶ And as they thus spake, Jesus himself stood in the midst of them, and saith unto them, Peace *be* unto you .
+<sup>36</sup> ¶ And as they thus spake, Jesus himself stood in the midst of them, and saith unto them, Peace *be* unto you.

 <sup>37</sup> But they were terrified and affrighted, and supposed that they had seen a spirit.

-<sup>38</sup> And he said unto them, Why are ye troubled ? and why do thoughts arise in your hearts ?
+<sup>38</sup> And he said unto them, Why are ye troubled? and why do thoughts arise in your hearts?

-<sup>39</sup> Behold my hands and my feet , that it is I myself : handle me , and see ; for a spirit hath not flesh and bones , as ye see me have .
+<sup>39</sup> Behold my hands and my feet, that it is I myself: handle me, and see; for a spirit hath not flesh and bones, as ye see me have.

 <sup>40</sup> And when he had thus spoken, he shewed them *his* hands and *his* feet.

-<sup>41</sup> And while they yet believed not for joy, and wondered, he said unto them, Have ye here any meat ?
+<sup>41</sup> And while they yet believed not for joy, and wondered, he said unto them, Have ye here any meat?

 <sup>42</sup> And they gave him a piece of a broiled fish, and of an honeycomb.

 <sup>43</sup> And he took *it*, and did eat before them.

-<sup>44</sup> And he said unto them, These *are* the words which I spake unto you , while I was yet with you , that all things must be fulfilled , which were written in the law of Moses , and *in* the prophets , and *in* the psalms , concerning me .
+<sup>44</sup> And he said unto them, These *are* the words which I spake unto you, while I was yet with you, that all things must be fulfilled, which were written in the law of Moses, and *in* the prophets, and *in* the psalms, concerning me.

 <sup>45</sup> Then opened he their understanding, that they might understand the scriptures,

-<sup>46</sup> And said unto them, Thus it is written , and thus it behoved Christ to suffer , and to rise from the dead the third day :
+<sup>46</sup> And said unto them, Thus it is written, and thus it behoved Christ to suffer, and to rise from the dead the third day:

-<sup>47</sup> And that repentance and remission of sins should be preached in his name among all nations , beginning at Jerusalem .
+<sup>47</sup> And that repentance and remission of sins should be preached in his name among all nations, beginning at Jerusalem.

-<sup>48</sup> And ye are witnesses of these things .
+<sup>48</sup> And ye are witnesses of these things.

-<sup>49</sup> ¶ And , behold , I send the promise of my Father upon you : but tarry ye in the city of Jerusalem , until ye be endued with power from on high .
+<sup>49</sup> ¶ And, behold, I send the promise of my Father upon you: but tarry ye in the city of Jerusalem, until ye be endued with power from on high.

 <sup>50</sup> ¶ And he led them out as far as to Bethany, and he lifted up his hands, and blessed them.